I woke up out of a dead sleep thinking of her.

 So the part of me that had fought fiercely for that friendship for fifteen years laid down inside my heart.
 Gave up.
 Surrendered.
 The friendship was already lost.
 When circumstance blew news of her life through the corridors of my awareness, that part of me lifted its head a bit to see the picture of her daughter on social media, looking exactly like her.
 And months later, that part of me ached to show her the tiny bundle of pink in my own arms, that in a few months would seem to look exactly like me.

-And I knew she was right.
+And I knew it was right.
 I must ask her.
 For forgiveness.

 Adrienne Garrison is a writer, mother, and educator living in Bloomington, Indiana with her daughter and husband.
 She is currently working on her first novel and completing her MFA in Creative Writing with Pacific University in Oregon.